jcopperman/raspberry-pi-build-light/README.md

    - Navigate to `Settings` > `Webhooks` > `Add webhook`.
    - Set the Payload URL to your ngrok public URL (e.g., `http://your-ngrok-url/webhook`).
    - Set the webhook content type to `application/json`.
    - Select the individual events or choose `Send me everything` depending on your requirements.
-I selected `Workflow jobs` for this project and configure my `pi-led.py` script for this.
+I selected `Workflow jobs` for this project and configured my `pi-led.py` script for this.
    - Click `Add webhook`.

 3. **GitHub Actions Workflow**: Ensure that your repository has GitHub Actions workflows set up that will trigger the webhook events you want to monitor.
 For example, you can have a workflow for building and testing your code.